krisburke/studyPlan/README.md

         - [x] [Dynamic Arrays (Coursera Data Structures) (video)](https://www.coursera.org/learn/data-structures/lecture/EwbnV/dynamic-arrays)
         - [ ] [Jagged Arrays (Lynda) (video)](https://www.lynda.com/Developer-Programming-Foundations-tutorials/Jagged-arrays/149042/177106-4.html)
         - [ ] [Resizing arrays (Lynda) (video)](https://www.lynda.com/Developer-Programming-Foundations-tutorials/Resizable-arrays/149042/177108-4.html)
-    - [ ] Implement a vector (mutable array with automatic resizing):
-        - [ ] Practice coding using arrays and pointers, and pointer math to jump to an index instead of using indexing.
-        - [ ] new raw data array with allocated memory
-            - can allocate int array under the hood, just not use its features
-            - start with 16, or if starting number is greater, use power of 2 - 16, 32, 64, 128
-        - [ ] size() - number of items
-        - [ ] capacity() - number of items it can hold
-        - [ ] is_empty()
-        - [ ] at(index) - returns item at given index, blows up if index out of bounds
-        - [ ] push(item)
-        - [ ] insert(index, item) - inserts item at index, shifts that index's value and trailing elements to the right
-        - [ ] prepend(item) - can use insert above at index 0
-        - [ ] pop() - remove from end, return value
-        - [ ] delete(index) - delete item at index, shifting all trailing elements left
-        - [ ] remove(item) - looks for value and removes index holding it (even if in multiple places)
-        - [ ] find(item) - looks for value and returns first index with that value, -1 if not found
-        - [ ] resize(new_capacity) // private function
-            - when you reach capacity, resize to double the size
-            - when popping an item, if size is 1/4 of capacity, resize to half
-    - Time
-        - O(1) to add/remove at end (amortized for allocations for more space), index, or update
-        - O(n) to insert/remove elsewhere
-    - Space
-        - contiguous in memory, so proximity helps performance
-        - space needed = (array capacity, which is >= n) * size of item, but even if 2n, still O(n)

 - ### Linked Lists
     - [x] Description: